Upcoming Exhibits

 Sponsored by Helen S. and Charles G. Patterson Jr. Charitable Foundation Trust, King's Grant, Sovah Health and What's Your Sign.

 This annual open-entry exhibition presented by Lynwood Artists and Piedmont Arts features work by artists from Southern Virginia and the surrounding regions.
-The exhibit was judged by Gretchen Carr, gallery manager at Tamarack Marketplace in Beckley, W.Va.
+The exhibit was judged by Gretchen Carr, gallery manager at Tamarack Marketplace in Beckley, West Virginia.

 Visit the museum to vote for the People's Choice Award.
 Winner will be announced after the close of the exhibit.